willfineberg/Glacier-Tracker/README.md

 This GEE Web App was produced as a Final Project for Earth Observation II at DePaul University.
 The written report for this project is provided in `GlacierTrackerReport_Fineberg.pdf`.

 # GEE JS Source Code
 The source code can be found in `GlacierTracker.js`.
-This code was implemented inside the GEE editor and therefore would require some modification to be used with the GEE API.
+This code was implemented inside the GEE editor.
+As a result, it may require some modification to be implemented externally using the GEE API.